lw-kong/Growth_Feedback_Adaptation/README.md

 ## Analysis

 After the massive simulations, we perform our analysis on the simulation results, which are saved in 'save_simulations_all.mat'.
 So this file should always be loaded.

+### Distribution of different failure types

+A key contribution of this work is the results showcasing distributions of various failure types across different circuit topologies.
+Recognizing that some readers may desire a detailed examination of distributions within specific circuit topologies, or families of circuits sharing similar motifs or connections, we have made all relevant data and code available.
+This enables the generation of pie charts akin to those presented in Fig. 2 of the paper, applicable to any subgroup of circuits we have studied.